 Dr. John Almarode, a bestselling author, has worked with schools, classrooms, and teachers all over the world.
 He has presented locally, nationally, and internationally on the application of the science of learning to the classroom, school, and home environments.
 He has worked with hundreds of school districts and thousands of teachers in Australia, Canada, England, Saudi Arabia, Scotland, South Korea, and Thailand.

 In addition to devoting his time to PreK – 12 schools and classrooms, he is an Associate Professor in the Department of Early, Elementary, and Reading Education, Co-Director of James Madison University’s Center for STEM Education and Outreach, and Director of the Content Teaching Academy.
-At James Madison University, he works with pre‑service teachers and actively pursued his research interests including the science of learning, the design and measurement of classroom environments that promote student engagement and learning.
+In 2015, John was awarded the inaugural Sarah Mill Luck Endowed Professorship.
+He continues to work with pre‑service teachers and actively pursues his research interests including the science of learning, the design and measurement of classroom environments that promote student engagement and learning.

 The work of John and his colleagues has been presented to the United States Congress, Virginia Senate, at the United States Department of Education as well as the Office of Science and Technology Policy at The White House.

 However, what really sustains John, and his greatest accomplishment is his family.
-John lives in Waynesboro, Virginia with his wife Danielle, a fellow educator, their two children, Tessa and Jackson, and Labrador retrievers, Angel and Forest.
+John lives in Waynesboro, Virginia with his wife Danielle, a fellow educator, their two children, Tessa and Jackson, and Labrador retrievers, Angel, Forest, and Bella.